Cerro Plata - 11 days

 Equipment

-Having good mountaineering equipment is one of the key points to have a successful expedition to Cerro Plata.
-Please note all your personal equipment will be checked by one of our guides in the hotel.
-You can easily rent or purchase all necessary mountaineering equipment in Mendoza.
-Find out rental prices in our FAQ.
+Having the right mountaineering gear is essential for a successful Aconcagua Expedition.
+Your Aconcagua equipment will be personally checked by one of our guides upon arrival at the hotel.
+Don’t worry if you’re missing something — you can easily rent or buy all necessary mountaineering equipment in Mendoza.
+Check our FAQ section for updated rental prices and details.

 Head